Ic sceal þragbysig þegne minum,

 sometimes bursts the bound ring;

-although it is agreeable to my thane,
+however, that is agreeable to my thane,

-10 the half-witted man, and to me myself,
+10 the half-witted man, and to myself,

 if I could know anything, and tell my story